snowyu/amforth/trunk/appl/launchpad430/readme.txt

 The MSP430 G2553 is used.
 It runs at 8MHz.
 The serial terminal uses 9600/8N1 without flow control.

-A lot of the amforth features are already available what already works (and not with camelforth)
+A lot of the amforth features are already available:
 - exceptions
-- double cell number input and output
+- double cell numbers
 - defers and values
 - recognizers
+- wordlists

-Some features are not fully functional yet
+Some features are not (fully) functional yet
-- wordlists (currently only one)
+- interrupts

 Todo (major only)
-- find a way to mimic the atmega eeprom contents
 - identify library and example code that works on both systems without modification. create portability libraries (csetb+cclrb vs portpin:)